The last major battle of the Civil War, and largest land battle fought in North Carolina!

 Bentonville Battlefield, a National Historic Landmark, was the site of the largest Civil War Battlefield in the state of North Carolina, fought on March 19-21, 1865.

-For the true history buff we have provided this suggested itinerary, "History Lesson in a Day" and we invite you to explore more of Johnston County's rich heritage.
+More information on hours and location, as well as social media links and video, can be found at the Bentonville listing on our website.
+For the true history buff we have provided this suggested day trip itinerary, Stepping Back in Time and we invite you to explore more of Johnston County's rich heritage.

 Check the calendar for upcoming events at Bentonville Battlefield.

 In case you missed the live Facebook event, enjoy this series of videos on the Carolina's Campaign of 1865 which culminated in the battle of Bentonville.
 To commemorate the 156th anniversary of the largest battle ever fought in North Carolina, the site staff prepared this virtual series of tours, demonstrations, and talks from experts on the Campaign and eastern North Carolina.
 This virtual event is brought to you by the Friends of Bentonville Battlefield who help fund battlefield education and interpretation.
 Find more information, donate, or become a member at fobb.net.

 With over 18 driving pull-offs and wayside markers in the Bentonville Battlefield area and beyond to Smithfield, Selma, and Clayton, visitors can track troop positions, marches, and major battles that took place here, March 19-21, 1865.
 Drive throughout the rural area and stop at several Civil War Trail driving pull-offs, and walk the Confederate cemetery and union earthworks trails.